-- Effective with the Class of 2012, students who have not passed, or have intentionally not taken, the Part I APMLE Exam at the first opportunity in their third year: - o will be placed on academic probation. - o may voluntarily wish to reduce their clinical rotation load to prepare for the October examination, although this may result in delayed graduation.
+- students who have not passed, or have intentionally not taken, the Part I APMLE Exam at the first opportunity in their third year: - o will be placed on academic probation. - o may voluntarily wish to reduce their clinical rotation load to prepare for the October examination, although this may result in delayed graduation.
 This schedule reduction may only be granted by the Dean of Clinical Education after consultation with the Dean of Student Services.
-Didactic clinical courses and exams must be taken with the class when given and will not be rescheduled. - Effective with the Class of 2012 all third year students who do not pass, or intentionally do not take, the Part 1 APMLE exam when first given, and do not pass, or intentionally do not take the exam in October of that year, will be subject to academic dismissal by CAPP.
-The student will have the option to complete the didactic portion of Semester V. - Students in classes prior to the Class of 2012 who have not passed Part I APMLE Exam by the beginning of their third year
+Didactic clinical courses and exams must be taken with the class when given and will not be rescheduled.

+- all third year students who do not pass, or intentionally do not take, the Part 1 APMLE exam when first given, and do not pass, or intentionally do not take the exam in October of that year, will be subject to academic dismissal by CAPP.
+The student will have the option to complete the didactic portion of Semester V. - Students who have not passed Part I APMLE Exam by the beginning of their third year